mosaicdao/mosaic-pm/specification-discussions/20200107-mosaic-milestones.md

         - achieve supermaj on reported links
         - achieve supermaj on proposed metablocks
         - achieve supermaj on committee decision

+### (`Gen1-VX`) Validator Experience

+This is a new directive I want to give attention to specifically.
+This can include both trusted parties in Mosaic-0 (permissioned validators) and then building up over testnet generations to Mosaic-1 (open set of permissionless validators). <Topic needs to be fleshed out.>

 ## Milestones for Hadapsar Gen2